-- Facilitate technical assistance and capacity building.
-The Partnership will support countries in defining processes, policies and plans needed to advance NDC implementation, facilitate access to tailored technical assistance and knowledge sharing, and foster greater collaboration to ensure that development efforts and climate action are mutually reinforcing.
+- Facilitates Technical Assistance and Knowledge Sharing: The Partnership supports countries in defining processes, policies, and plans to advance NDC implementation, while facilitating access to targeted technical assistance and fostering greater collaboration across sectors.

-- Facilitate enhanced financial support for NDC implementation.
-The Partnership will work with governments to better understand and address constraints to access bilateral and international NDC support programs.
-The Partnership aims to align development finance more strongly and coherently with NDC implementation.
+- Promotes Enhanced Financial Support for NDC Implementation: The Partnership works with governments to better understand and address constraints so that they may access bilateral and international support programs.
+The Partnership aims to align development finance initiatives more strongly and coherently with NDC implementation.

-The Partnership will be guided by its members and assisted by a Support Unit hosted by World Resources Institute.
-The Partnership is initially co-chaired by the governments of Morocco and Germany.
+The NDC Partnership is guided by a Steering Committee comprised of developed and developing nations and international institutions, and facilitated by a Support Unit hosted by World Resources Institute in Washington, DC and the UN Framework Convention on Climate Change (UNFCCC) in Bonn, Germany.
+The NDC Partnership is co-chaired by the governments of Germany and Morocco.